MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 # phyloseq object
 ps <- phyloseq(OTU, TAX)

+# have a look at the phyloseq objeect
+ps

 # interactive visualization with microViz package
 ord_explore(ps)
 ```

+If you want to explore more, go to [microViz]((https://david-barnett.github.io/microViz/) manual and give it a try.

 ## Genome-resolved metagenomics with anvi'o